How to put your best foot forward at an electronic (remote) Court hearing

-So whilst lawyers and litigants can now attend a virtual courtroom from the comfort of their lounge room or kitchen table, people still need to be mindful of the formality and seriousness of the proceedings.
-This is not a video call with friends and family and the same etiquette and standards apply, as if you were in the Court room.
+So whilst lawyers and litigants can now attend a virtual courtroom from the comfort of their lounge room or the kitchen table, people still need to be mindful of the formality and seriousness of the proceedings.
+This is not a video call with friends and family and the same court etiquette and standards apply as if you were in the Courtroom.

 Virtual courtroom tips for attending electronic Court hearings in the new era: